 Salt isn’t the only factor.
 Stress increases cortisol, which triggers the body to retain fluid.
 Poor sleep affects aldosterone levels, leading to increased water retention the following day.
 Women may also experience stronger salt sensitivity depending on their menstrual cycle phase.
 All of these elements can extend the duration of puffiness.

-Many people panic when they feel bloated for days after eating salty food.
+Many people panic when they feel puffiness or salty meal bloating for days after eating high-sodium foods.
 But it’s important to remember:

-It’s simply your body working to rebalance fluid and electrolyte levels.
-With sufficient hydration, movement, potassium, and time, the swelling will subside naturally.
+Salty meal Bloating – what you’re experiencing is simply your body working to rebalance fluid and electrolyte levels.
+With proper hydration, gentle movement, potassium-rich foods, and a little time, the swelling and bloating will naturally subside.